Code-Institute-Submissions/hotel-website/README.md

 - [Contact Page](/assets/images/contact-wireframe.png)

 All pages contain the same navigation menu and footer.
 The navigation menu is fixed to the top.
-The Home page is deivided into three sections - Main Section (which includes a callout and booking form), About Section and Offers Section.
+The Home page is divided into three sections - Main Section (which includes a callout and a booking form), About Section and Offers Section.
 The Gallery page is divided into three sections - a Title Section, Image Gallery Section and Bottom Section.
-The Contact page is divided into one main Contact section which was divided into two seperate sections of a Contact Form and Contact Section.
+The Contact page is divided into one main Contact section which was divided into two seperate sections of a Contact Form and a Contact Section.

 #### Responsive Design
 - On the Home page, for small screens the alert box is removed.
 In the Offers Section, images are removed from the cards which are stacked vertically.
-On medium screens, everything is displayed as in large except in Offers Section two of the cards are stacked vertically on top of one card.
+On medium screens, everything is displayed as on the large screen with the exception of the Offers Section where two of the cards are stacked vertically on top of one card.
 - On the Gallery page, on large screens there is an image gallery of four columns in three rows.
-On medium screens there are two columns in six rows. on small screens there are one columns with 12 rows.
+On medium screens there are two columns in six rows.
+On small screens there is one column with 12 rows.
 - On the Contact page, for small screens the Contact section is removed.
-Medium and large screens dispaly same information.
+Medium and large screens display the same information.

 ### Surface